Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

 #### *Right Half:*
-The right half was not only arranged for inrolls but comfort as well

 wip